systematic-magic/aop/text.rst

 If image is hard to read, please contact Production team and ask to provide more clear images.
 If Production team does not have better images, then contact corresponding author.

 11.2.
-Check whether figures have :ref:`pannel letters<figure_pannel>`.
-Both lower case and upper case :ref:`pannel letters<figure_pannel>` are allowed.
-However, they should be used consistently: either all figures have lower case :ref:`pannel letters<figure_pannel>` or all have upper case letters.
+Check whether figures have :ref:`panel letters<figure_pannel>`.
+Both lower case and upper case :ref:`panel letters<figure_pannel>` are allowed.
+However, they should be used consistently: either all figures have lower case :ref:`panel letters<figure_pannel>` or all have upper case letters.
 Mix of formats is not allowed.

 11.3.
 Check the figure description text (figure legend):